-Top Ten Toronto Landmarks Every Traveler Should See
+Top 10 Toronto Landmarks that Every Traveler Should See

 1- CN Tower

 As one of the seven wonders of the modern world, CN Tower is definitely the most well-known Toronto landmark.
 You can see this enormous 553-meter high tower from any place in Toronto downtown.
 Completed in 1976, CN Tower is now part of the identity of every Torontonian.
 But this giant construction does not only serve as an urban symbol, but it offers many exciting activities as well.

 360 The Restaurant

 Who doesn’t want to have a nice dinner at a revolving restaurant, above all the skyscrapers of the city, while gazing at the twinkling lights of distance?
 Sounds dreamy, right?
 It takes almost 70 minutes for this 360 The Restaurant to make a complete turn, and then it stops for three hours.